 Biography

-Mathieu Lacroix (born in Port-au-Prince, Haïti in 1981) is a Montreal-based artist that grew up in Drummondville, QC.
-He holds a BFA from UQAM in Montréal.
-Mathieu Lacroix has recently exhibited at the Off Biennale of Contemporary African Art in Dakar, Senegal, at the Clark Center, Montréal, at Maison de la culture Côte-des- Neiges, Montréal, and at CIRCA art actuel in Montreal.
-He has performed in many locations, for example at the 7a*11d International Festival of Performance in Toronto and at Dazibao, Montréal.
-His works can be found in the collections of la Ville de Montréal and la Ville de Drummondville.
+Mathieu Lacroix (born in Haiti in 1981) is a Montreal-based artist that grew up in Drummondville, QC.
+He has recently exhibited at Af-flux: Transnational Black Biennale (Montréal), Off Biennale of Contemporary African Art in Dakar (Senegal), Clark Center (Montréal), Maison de la culture Côte-des- Neiges (Montréal), CIRCA (Montréal), and Musée des beaux-arts du Mont Saint-Hilaire.
+He has performed in many locations, for example at the 7a*11d International Festival of Performance in Toronto and Dazibao in Montréal.
+His work is included in the Wedge Collection, and the collections of the Ville de Montréal and the Ville de Drummondville.

 Selected artworks